ivangfr/springboot-ldap-testcontainers/README.md

 - **simple-service**

   `Spring Boot` Java Web application that exposes two endpoints:
-   - `/api/public`: that can be access by anyone, it is not secured;
+   - `GET /api/public`: that can be access by anyone, it is not secured;
-   - `/api/private`: that can just be accessed by users authenticated with valid LDAP credentials.
+   - `GET /api/private`: that can just be accessed by users authenticated with valid LDAP credentials.

 ## Start Environment